Rutgers University: Libraries

 The Dana Library is the main research library for the Newark campus and is also home to the Institute of Jazz Studies, one of the world's largest collections of jazz archives and research.
 The Library of Science and Medicine (LSM) on the Busch Campus in Piscataway houses the university's collection in behavioral, biological, earth, and pharmaceutical sciences and engineering.
 LSM also serves as a designated depository library for government publications regarding science, and owns a U.S. patent collection and patent search facility.
 It was officially established as the Library of Science and Medicine in July 1964 although the beginning of the development of a library for science started in 1962.
 The current character of LSM is a university science library also serving a medical school.

 On the New Brunswick-Piscataway campus, in addition to Alexander Library, many individual disciplines have their libraries, including art history, Chemistry, mathematics, music and physics.
 Special Collections and University Archives houses the Sinclair New Jersey Collection, manuscript collection, and rare book collection, as well as the university archives.
 Although located in the Alexander Library building, special collections and University Archives comprises a distinct unit unto itself.
-Also located within the Alexander Library is the East Asian Library which holds a sizable collection of Chinese, Japanese, and Korean monographs and periodicals.
-There are nine major libraries at the Rutgers- New Brunswick location which are the Alexander Library, Art Library, Carr Library, Chang Library, Douglass Library, Library of Science and Medicine, Math and Physics Library, School of Management and Labor Relations Library, and Special Collections & University Archives Library.
+Also located within the Alexander Library is the East Asian Library, which holds a sizable collection of Chinese, Japanese, and Korean monographs and periodicals.
+There are nine major libraries at the Rutgers-New Brunswick location: the Alexander Library, Art Library, Carr Library, Chang Library, Douglass Library, Library of Science and Medicine, Math and Physics Library, School of Management and Labor Relations Library, and Special Collections & University Archives Library.
 Both the Newark and Camden campuses have law libraries.

+In 2021, Alexander Library completed its Digital Learning Commons addition, expanding the library's footprint by over 16,000 sq ft into a multimedia center for the College Ave campus.